Michele Rugolo: Formula Three

 Rugolo has also competed in single seaters, coming fourth in Italian Formula Three in both 2004 and 2006.

 Formula 3000

 Rugolo's success in F3 and connections with Durango, who also ran a Formula 3000 team, saw him called up to the series for the final race of the 2004 season; his home race at Monza.
 He retired from the race.

 A1 Grand Prix

-Rugolo is also one of A1 Team Italy's drivers for the 2006–07 season, although he did not compete in a race in favour of Enrico Toccacelo or Alessandro Pier Guidi.
+Rugolo was also one of A1 Team Italy's drivers for the 2006–07 season, although he did not compete in a race in favour of Enrico Toccacelo or Alessandro Pier Guidi.

 Racing record

 Complete International Formula 3000 results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)